Dundathu, Queensland: Education

 There are no schools in Dundathu.
 The nearest government primary school is St Helens State School in neighbouring St Helens to the south-west.
 The nearest government secondary schools is Aldridge State High School in Maryborough to the south-west.

 Amenities

 Duriseer Park is a 2.9 ha recreational area on the Maryborough - Hervey Bay Road.
 It has playground and picnic/BBQ facilities.

+Heritage Listings

+There are two historic sites in Dundathu that are on the Fraser Coast Local Heritage Register: the Dundathu Training Wall in the Mary River and the Dundathu Cemetery on Prawle Road.